The Age of Experience

 Is the publishing industry too biased toward youth?
 What are the benefits of publishing once you’ve had some experience under your belt?
 How do you maintain enthusiasm for writing when life keeps getting in the way?
 And should you Photoshop the wrinkles out of your author photo?

-In this event, Jenny, Christy and Paul talk to Jane Rawson (43 years old when her first novel A Wrong Turn at the Office of Unmade Lists was finally published) about how to hang in there and not lose heart.
+In this event, Jenny, Christy and Paul talk to Jane Rawson (43 years old when her first novel A Wrong Turn at the Office of Unmade Lists was finally published) about how to hang in there, keep writing and not lose heart.
+Advice, tips, encouragement – writers and writers to be of all ages are welcome!

 Ticket Prices: Full $20 | Conc $17| Early $15Buy Tickets to this Session Buy Tickets to Multiple Sessions More Ways to Buy Tickets